Cheap Flights to Denmark

 9. Socializing and Conversation

 - DON'T expect to be asked "How are you?" as often as in America.
-This question is only asked if you have a personal relationship with the person and you really want to know how they are.
+This question is only asked if you have a personal relationship with the person and you really want to know

 - DON'T mistake a Dane for being Swedish or Norwegian.